 Sometimes everything about the holidays is too much, and the best solution is to take a break from them for a short period of time.
 If you are the sort of person who falls asleep easily, then a nap is probably the best, safest, and healthiest way to take that break.
 Napping also has the benefit of refreshing the body and mind, so the holiday season may be easier to handle once you wake up.

-Following on from the point above, you might need to take a break from the holidays, but not be able to easily fall asleep.
+Following the point above, you might need to take a break from the holidays but not be able to easily fall asleep.
 If that is the case, walking is another alternative.
-The act of putting on shoes, going outside, breathing in the fresh air and pounding the pavements offers a brief change of perspective that you might find beneficial.
-As well as that, the feeling of your body moving, and the fresher air getting into your lungs, could help to work out some of your holiday stresses.
+The act of putting on shoes, going outside, breathing in the fresh air and pounding the pavement offers a brief change of perspective that you might find beneficial.
+Additionally, the feeling of your body moving, and the fresher air getting into your lungs, could help to work out some of your holiday stress.

 Happy holidays, everybody.

-[Featured Image: A photo of a person with long blond hair and a white long-sleeved top standing inside a kitchen.
+[Featured Image: A photo of a white person with long blond hair and a white long-sleeved top standing inside a kitchen.
 They are looking to the left with an uncomfortable expression as they hold a knife and a piece of food.
 Behind them is a nighttime scene of what appears to be snow outside the kitchen window.
 Source: Win_Photography]